roddhjav/apparmor.d/docs/development/recommendations.md

 ## Renaming of profiles

-For security reason, once loaded into the kernel, a profile cannot get fully removed.
+For security reasons, once loaded into the kernel, a profile cannot get fully removed.
 Therefore, by renaming a profile, you create a second profile with the same attachment.
-AppArmor will not be able to determine witch one to use leading to breakage.
+AppArmor will not be able to determine which one to use, leading to breakage.

 A reboot is required to fully remove the profile from the kernel.